cdancette/cdancette.github.io-old/index.md

 ## Education

-**Master Student, Georgia Tech**
-I'm enrolled in a Computer Science master at Georgia Tech, with specialization in machine learning and interactive intelligence.
+**Master Student, Georgia Institute of Technology, USA** I'm enrolled in a Computer Science master at Georgia Tech, with specialization in machine learning and interactive intelligence.

-**Engineering student, Ecole Centrale Paris**
-I studied Engineering and Computer Science at Ecole Centrale Paris
+**Engineering student, Ecole Centrale Paris, France** I studied Engineering and Computer Science at Ecole Centrale Paris.

 ## Internships and projects